Skip To Main Content

 Dr. Marie Jureit-Beamish

-Dr. Marie Jureit-Beamish (HON’14), professor emerita of music, was a faculty member at Principia College for over 30 years.
+Dr. Marie Jureit-Beamish (HON’14), Principia College Professor Emerita of Music, was a faculty member at Principia College for over 30 years the Charles Stewart Harding Mott Distinguished Professor of Music.
 Throughout that time, she maintained an active performing career as both a pianist and flutist.
 A winner of the prestigious St. Louis Artist Presentation Society Competition and a member of Phi Beta Kappa from the University of California, Berkeley, she holds music degrees from UC Berkeley, Stanford University, and Yale School of Music.
 During her tenure at Principia, Marie conducted the College orchestra and taught a wide variety of courses, including an award-winning class of piano and flute students, Fundamentals of Music, Chamber Music, The Creative World of Mozart, and many more.
 Together with her musical family, she has performed for many of Principia’s lifelong learning programs and alumni weekends.
 She has also led several European trips for Principia and directed College music tours around the country.
 Upon her retirement in 2014, Marie was awarded honorary alumni status.
-Marie travelled with PLL to Japan last year as our trip scholar.
+Marie has served as the trip scholar on PLL trips to Europe and Japan.

 Susan Ledbetter

 Susan Ledbetter (C’70) graduated from Principia College with a double major in history and education and a minor in art history.
 After graduation, she spent many years as an art museum docent and educator.
 She then went on to teach art history and serve as a college counselor in an independent high school.
-For the last five years, Susan has taught art history courses at Principia’s Summer Session.
-In 2021, Susan was an onboard lecturer for Principia Lifelong Learning’s Rhône & Saône River Cruise.
-She will be a trip scholar for our northern Italy Immersion trip.
+Susan has taught art history courses at Principia’s Summer Session and was the trip lecturer for Principia Lifelong Learning trips to France and Italy.

 Susan Ledbetter